 Mark P. Szpak

-Mark is a leading member of the firm’s nationally-ranked data breach and privacy group that has assisted The Home Depot, Sony, Heartland Payment Systems, The TJX Companies, Neiman Marcus, Wyndham Hotels and others in handling the wide range of challenges that can arise when computer networks are intruded upon.
+Mark is a leading member of the firm’s nationally-ranked data breach and privacy group that has assisted The Home Depot, Heartland Payment Systems, The TJX Companies, Neiman Marcus, Wyndham Hotels and others in handling the wide range of challenges that can arise when computer networks are intruded upon.
 He has extensive experience in this burgeoning area, ranging from handling forensic investigations to responding to regulators to defending multidistrict class actions pending in both the US and Canada.
 Mark brings to that work, in addition, over 30 years of practice in complex litigation generally, representing public and private companies in a host of business and commercial disputes including consumer class actions, trademark and other intellectual property matters, securities fraud, regulatory enforcement, bankruptcy litigation, dealership disputes and transactional litigation.

 - The Home Depot.
 Advising and representing Home Depot in responding to card brand inquiries stemming from the data security breach that Home Depot announced in September 2014.